sethmlarson/sethmlarson.dev/app/markdown/2022-12-27/working-on-urllib3-full-time-for-one-week.md

 ## What I accomplished in a week

 Going into the week Quentin and I had the goal of completing all the tasks necessary to release the first alpha of urllib3 v2.0.
-We split up the tasks, so we could work concurrently and coordinated a time each day to discuss and review each other's work from the previous day.
+We split up the tasks so we could work concurrently and coordinated a time each day to discuss and review each other's work from the previous day.

 These were the three tasks I wanted to complete during the week: